-- More connected: Easily access any of our three main sites using the blue menu bar at the at the very top of the sites.
+- More connected: Easily access any of our three main sites using the blue menu bar at the very top of the sites.
 What’s more, using the search function on any of the sites will allow you to easily search all three sites at once.

 - A robust events calendar: Submit your congregation’s events, whether in-person or virtual, to have them added to our integrated calendar.
 It combines Jewish holidays, Torah portions, events, and classes in one calendar that is searchable by event type and location.